hangpt01/OpenCLIP_Image_Classification/README.md

 ## Results

 The results from this project are summarized below:

 1. Zero-shot accuracy using the template "a photo of a {class}":
-	•	Top-1 accuracy: 93.65%
+    - Top-1 accuracy: 93.65%
-	•	Top-5 accuracy: 99.83%
+	- Top-5 accuracy: 99.83%
 2. Linear probe evaluation:
-	•	The best L2 regularization strength (\lambda = 0.01) with a validation accuracy of 96.79%.
+    - The best L2 regularization strength λ = 0.01 with a validation accuracy of 96.79%.
-	•	After retraining on the full training set (50,000 samples), the test accuracy is 96.79%.
+	- After retraining on the full training set (50,000 samples), the test accuracy is 96.79%.

 ## Challenges and Improvements

 Challenges:

 1. CPU Usage in Logistic Regression: The training process was slow due to the lack of GPU support in scikit-learn’s LogisticRegression.
 This was addressed by suggesting GPU-accelerated alternatives like the cuML library.
 2. Limited Text Template Variations: The CIFAR-10 dataset lacks detailed descriptions of the classes compared to datasets like Oxford-IIIT Pets or Food101.
 This was mitigated by experimenting with various text templates to improve model performance.

 Potential Improvements:

 GPU-Accelerated Logistic Regression: Switching to GPU-accelerated logistic regression using libraries such as cuML can speed up training.

 ## Citation